-The Australian Venom Research Unit (AVRU) has a small core of full-time research fellows, assisted and supported by our main internal collaborator, Associate Professor Christine Wright, and by the head and deputy head of the Department of Pharmacology and Therapeutics, Professor Daniel Hoyer and Associate Professor James Ziogas.
+The Australian Venom Research Unit (AVRU) has a small core of full-time research fellows, assisted and supported by our main internal collaborator, Associate Professor Christine Wright, and by the acting Head of the Department of Pharmacology and Therapeutics, Associate Professor James Ziogas.

 Our activities are supported by lab assistants and casual technical staff, and in Papua New Guinea we work with three full-time lab staff, a doctor and an intensive care nursing officer, along with casual clinical and support staff.
 AVRU has a network of Australian and international honorary research fellows with medical or scientific backgrounds.